Equip the adults.

 A useful framework for parent groups

 Parents associations, residential committee meetings, parent-teacher conferences — these often want to address prevention but lack a structured format.
-The SVPW provides one, ready to use.
+Our workshop provides one, ready to use.

 A complement to existing curricula